Sewing with Jersey Knit Fabrics – Before you Start

 A twin needle will give you professional looking hems.
 Most machines can work with twin needles, but check your machine’s manual for specific threading instructions.
 Twin needles will sometimes require tension adjustment.
 Practice on a bit on scrap fabric before your start.

-If you want to get more professional looking hems and neck edges, Vliesofix Bondaweb Tape is a must.
+Vliesofix Bondaweb Tape is a must if you want to get more professional looking hems and neck edges.

 We use the 25mm Vliesofix tape on most hems, and the 10mm Vliesofix tape on necklines and flared hemlines where you need a narrower hem.